 21. An inheritance may be gotten by greed at the beginning, but it will not be blessed at its end.

 22. Do not say, “I will requite the evil!”
 Wait on the

 Lord and He will give you the victory.

 23. Differing weights are an abomination to the

 24. The steps of a man are from the

-25. It is a snare to the man who rashly utters a sacred vow, and after vows, to make inquiry.
+25. It is a snare to the man who rashly declares something holy, and then, after his vows, to make inquiry.

 26. A wise king winnows out evil men, and drives the wheel over them.

 27. The spirit of man is the lamp of the

 Lord, searching all the innermost parts.

 28. Mercy and truth preserve the king; yea, his throne is upheld by mercy.

 29. The glory of young men is their strength, and the glory of old men is a hoary head.